bahaidev/textbrowser/README.md

     1. Update README and metadata.jsonschema (or table.jsonschema?) to
         reflect new changes

-1. Rename localization strings, esp. auto-field ones; consider making some reusable, pointing to scripts, or how else to designate auto-field plugins?
+1. Rename localization strings, especially auto-field ones; consider making some reusable, pointing to scripts, or how else to designate auto-field plugins?